StratisSpakouris/K-Nearest-neighbours/README.md

 These are the $L_1$ and $L_\infty$ norms respectively.

 - Lastly use the new functions to obtain a list containing the calculated class for each of the element in the main_data list you have constructed.
+___
+The text above was provided by the professor Stuart King (University of Edinburgh).